 9. METORI CAPITAL MANAGEMENT

-Metori is a portfolio management company registered in France to manage UCITS, AIF, Managed Accounts (professional investors) and to provide investment advisory services.
+Metori is a portfolio management company registered in France to manage UCITS, AIF, Managed Accounts (professional investors), to market UCITS/AIFs managed by another manager and to provide investment advisory services.

 AMF agreement n° GP-17000002 of 06/02/2017